fradosolis/cv-solis/content/publication/ape001/index.md

 ---
-title: 'Dynamic Modeling and Control of a 5-DoF SCARA Robot using MATLAB and ROS2'
+title: 'Capacity Upgrade of the Midwest MG50 Sleeve, Increasing Material Throughput from 1,800 to 2,000 TPH'

 authors:
-  - Manuel Caipo
+  - Francisco Solis
   - admin

 author_notes: